-SCHOOL SAFETY DRILLS
+SAFETY DRILLS

-Each school has developed an emergency plan to help ensure the safety of students in the event of a fire, building intruder or another incident.
-This plan is rehearsed by the staff and students at various times during the year and in some instances includes a Law Enforcement Drill.
-Each school has also designated an emergency evacuation site where students will be moved until the school can be safely reopened.
+Each school has developed an emergency plan to help ensure the safety of children in the event of a fire or other disasters, such as a tornado or a building intruder.
+This plan is rehearsed by the staff and students at various times during the year and will include a law enforcement drill and building evacuations.
+Each school has designated an emergency evacuation site where students will be moved until the school can be safely occupied.
 Students will not be released from school at the normal dismissal time if a tornado warning (not a watch) is in effect.
 Students will remain at the school under this condition until such time they may safely be dismissed.